The Road of Life and Work Is Longer in the 21st Century

 During recessions and job shrinkage, hiring older people becomes more of an issue than it is in prosperous times.
 Globally, seniors are living longer and often need to work more years than in the past.

-One of the fast growing segments among the homeless in America is seniors ages 55 and over.
-These individuals may have lost a job through downsizing or layoff, unable to find replacement employment.
+One of the fast-growing segments among the homeless in America is seniors ages 55 and over.
+These individuals may have lost a job through downsizing or layoff and were unable to find replacement employment.
 Some have lost their homes to high medical bills, and others are Baby Boomers (including veterans) who are struggling with substance abuse.

 Spotlight on Wimberley

 Wimberley, in central Texas in the Hill Country, is a resort town that grew up around a local trading post started in 1848 before the American Civil War and about the time of the Irish, Welsh, and Scottish Potato Famines in the UK.